-Sample in-text citation: Minnesota nurses must maintain current registration in order to practice (Minnesota Nurse Practice Act, 2010).
+Sample citation: Minnesota nurses must maintain current registration in order to practice (Minnesota Nurse Practice Act, 2010).

 Note: The § symbol stands for "section."
 To find this symbol in MS Word, go to "Insert" and click on Symbol."
 Look in the "Latin 1-Supplement" subset.

 Note: Use the § symbol twice to indicate a range of sections.

 Note: List the chapter first followed by the section or range of sections.